jonbnewman/mobx-store-provider/docs/testing.md

 # Testing

-Testing a React app that uses _mobx-state-tree_ and _mobx-store-provider_ is easy.
+You can test an app that uses _mobx-store-provider_ like any other React application.

-Here are a few examples using [Jest](https://jestjs.io/) and [react-testing-library](https://github.com/testing-library/react-testing-library#react-testing-library):
+Here are a few examples using [Jest](https://jestjs.io/) and [react-testing-library](https://github.com/testing-library/react-testing-library#react-testing-library).

 ```javascript
 // UserForm.tests.jsx